JonnyHonda/ScanSku/README.md

 - content-type  application/json
 - the device serial number as x-scansku-serial-number
 - the batch number as x-scansku-batch
-- the user agent as Man-in-Van Handheld Device
+- the user agent as "ScanSKU Handheld Device"
 - the application token as x-scansku-api-key

 The JSON object will follow the following example